 Managed disks.
 A managed disk is a persistent virtual hard disk (VHD) used for application storage and also to maintain the state of the Jenkins server and provide disaster recovery.
 Data disks are stored in Azure Storage.
 For high performance, premium storage is recommended.

 Azure Blob storage.
 The Microsoft Azure Storage Learn how to Azure Blob storage to store the build artifacts that are created and shared with other Jenkins builds.

-Azure Active Directory (Azure AD).
-Azure AD supports user authentication, allowing you to set up SSO.
-Azure AD service principals define the policy and permissions for each role authorization in the workflow, using Azure role-based access control (Azure RBAC).
+Microsoft Entra ID.
+Microsoft Entra ID supports user authentication, allowing you to set up SSO.
+Microsoft Entra service principals define the policy and permissions for each role authorization in the workflow, using Azure role-based access control (Azure RBAC).
 Each service principal is associated with a Jenkins job.

 Azure Key Vault.
 To manage secrets and cryptographic keys used to provision Azure resources when secrets are required, this architecture uses Azure Key Vault.

 Azure monitoring services.
 This service monitors the Azure virtual machine hosting Jenkins.
 This deployment monitors the virtual machine status and CPU utilization and sends alerts.

 This architecture supports disaster recovery with Azure services but does not cover more advanced scale-out scenarios involving multiple primaries or high availability (HA) with no downtime.
 For general insights about the various Azure components, including a step-by-step tutorial about building out a CI/CD pipeline on Azure, see Jenkins on Azure.